High School Scripture and Flipside Curriculum

 - If the complaint cannot be easily resolved, the SRE teacher will contact the School Protestant SRE Coordinator and the EV Church SRE Coordinator to seek advice.
 This must be done within 48 hours of the issue being raised with them.
 It is expected that steps be taken towards resolving the complaint within 7 days.

 This document will be reviewed annually.
-Last reviewed: Jan 2024.
+Last reviewed: April 2025.